Vahid Asghari: Torture and TV interviews under duress

 Vahid Asghari sustained psychological and bodily injury during his detention.
 He was also forced to make a self-confession on TV.
-These confessions aired despite the fact that he wasn't charged with or convicted of any of them, charges that were later rejected by the Courts and himself.
+These confessions aired despite the fact that he wasn't charged with or convicted of any of the allegations, which were later rejected by the Courts and himself.

-He experienced and faced taser guns, batons, whips, pepper spray, tear gas, cable wire, noose, foot canes, nail-removers, a yoke, knuckle dusters, knife and karambit, a blade that was held to his throat and wrists, handcuffs and shackles, and even a loaded Colt that was held to his head, to force him to confess to crimes he didn’t commit.
-His lawsuit against IRCG military interrogators and judges has not received any answers from the military court, media court, or judges' court.
+He experienced and faced taser guns, batons, whips, pepper spray, tear gas, cable wire, noose, foot canes, nail-removers, a yoke, knuckle dusters, knife and karambit, a blade that was held to his throat and wrists, handcuffs and shackles, and even a loaded Colt that was held to his head to force him to confess to crimes he didn’t commit.
+His lawsuit against IRGC military interrogators and judges has not received any answers from the military court, media court, or judges' court.

 Ahmed Shaheed, the UN special human rights rapporteur on human rights in Iran, wrote in his report to the UN that Vahid Asghari has been tortured into confession.
 In January 2013, Asghari wrote a letter to Ahmed Shaheed and explained his situation.
 But in punishment for writing the letter, he was denied visitation rights for a long period of time, and a new case was opened against him.
 Reporters Without Borders reported that confessions obtained by torture will be used in court against Vahid Asghari and that his only crime is supporting opposition websites.
 Reporters Without Borders consequently demanded his unconditional release.